cfpb/development/code-reviews.md

 ```

 If you disagree with a guideline or there is no current guideline, open an issue in
-[this front-end repo](https://github.com/cfpb/front-end) and link back to discussion,
+[this front-end repo](https://github.com/cfpb/front-end) and link back to the
-rather than debating it within the review.
-In the meantime, follow the existing
+discussion, rather than debating it within the review.
+In the meantime, follow the
-guideline.
+existing guideline.

 ## Credits